sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 ## Task 4.3: Controlling the Light Bulb

-As a final task for this assignment, let's replicate what you achieved on your laptop controlling the lightbulb.
+As a final task for this assignment, let's replicate what you achieved on your laptop controlling the light-bulb.

 On the Raspberry Pi, let's create a test directory with the command 'mkdir' and navigate inside it with the command 'cd'.